kingkreation/framezbyking/framez/README.md

 # Framez 📱

-A mobile social media application built with React Native and Firebase for Stage 4 Frontend Development Task.
+A mobile social media application built with React Native and Supabase for Stage 4 Frontend Development Task.

 ## Features

-- ✅ **User Authentication**: Secure sign-up, login, and logout using Firebase Authentication
+- ✅ **User Authentication**: Secure sign-up, login, and logout using Supabase Authentication
 - ✅ **Persistent Sessions**: Users remain logged in after closing and reopening the app
 - ✅ **Create Posts**: Share text and/or image posts
 - ✅ **Feed**: View all posts from users in chronological order
 - ✅ **Profile**: View user information and personal posts
-- ✅ **Real-time Updates**: Posts update automatically using Firestore real-time listeners
+- ✅ **Real-time Updates**: Posts update automatically using Supabase real-time subscriptions
+- ✅ **Free Hosting**: 1GB free storage with Supabase (no credit card required!)

 ## Tech Stack